Mid-America Apartment Communities (NYSE:MAA) Releases FY 2021 Earnings Guidance

-Mid-America Apartment Communities (NYSE:MAA) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $6.350-6.650 for the period.
+Mid-America Apartment Communities (NYSE:MAA) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $6.350-6.650 for the period.
 The company issued revenue guidance of -.Mid-America Apartment Communities also updated its Q2 2021 guidance to $1.530-1.690 EPS.

-Several equities analysts have recently issued reports on the company.
-Royal Bank of Canada assumed coverage on Mid-America Apartment Communities in a research report on Tuesday, March 30th.
-They issued a sector perform rating and a $146.00 price target for the company.
-Truist raised Mid-America Apartment Communities from a hold rating to a buy rating and lifted their price target for the stock from $151.00 to $178.00 in a research report on Friday, June 4th.
-They noted that the move was a valuation call.
-Raymond James lifted their price target on Mid-America Apartment Communities from $145.00 to $175.00 and gave the stock an outperform rating in a research report on Tuesday, May 11th.
-BMO Capital Markets lowered Mid-America Apartment Communities from an outperform rating to a market perform rating and lifted their price target for the stock from $147.00 to $170.00 in a research report on Tuesday, June 1st.
-Finally, Truist Securities raised Mid-America Apartment Communities from a hold rating to a buy rating and lifted their price target for the stock from $151.00 to $178.00 in a research report on Friday, June 4th.
-Five equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus price target of $149.08.
+A number of brokerages recently weighed in on MAA.
+BMO Capital Markets downgraded Mid-America Apartment Communities from an outperform rating to a market perform rating and raised their price objective for the company from $147.00 to $170.00 in a research report on Tuesday, June 1st.
+Raymond James upped their price objective on shares of Mid-America Apartment Communities from $145.00 to $175.00 and gave the company an outperform rating in a report on Tuesday, May 11th.
+Royal Bank of Canada initiated coverage on shares of Mid-America Apartment Communities in a research note on Tuesday, March 30th.
+They set a sector perform rating and a $146.00 price objective on the stock.
+Truist Securities upgraded Mid-America Apartment Communities from a hold rating to a buy rating and lifted their price target for the company from $151.00 to $178.00 in a research note on Friday, June 4th.
+Finally, Mizuho increased their target price on Mid-America Apartment Communities from $128.00 to $143.00 and gave the company a neutral rating in a report on Monday, March 15th.
+Five equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus target price of $149.08.

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Thursday, July 15th will be paid a dividend of $1.025 per share.
-The ex-dividend date of this dividend is Wednesday, July 14th.
-This represents a $4.10 dividend on an annualized basis and a dividend yield of 2.39%.
-Mid-America Apartment Communities’s dividend payout ratio is currently 63.76%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, July 30th.
+Shareholders of record on Thursday, July 15th will be issued a dividend of $1.025 per share.
+This represents a $4.10 dividend on an annualized basis and a yield of 2.40%.
+The ex-dividend date is Wednesday, July 14th.
+Mid-America Apartment Communities’s payout ratio is 63.76%.

-In other Mid-America Apartment Communities news, COO Thomas L. Grimes, Jr. sold 683 shares of the business’s stock in a transaction dated Tuesday, April 6th.
+In other news, COO Thomas L. Grimes, Jr. sold 683 shares of the business’s stock in a transaction dated Tuesday, April 6th.
 The stock was sold at an average price of $146.44, for a total transaction of $100,018.52.
-Following the completion of the sale, the chief operating officer now directly owns 82,192 shares in the company, valued at approximately $12,036,196.48.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Russell R. French sold 5,000 shares of the business’s stock in a transaction dated Wednesday, May 5th.
-The shares were sold at an average price of $152.38, for a total value of $761,900.00.
-Following the sale, the director now owns 9,290 shares of the company’s stock, valued at $1,415,610.20.
+Following the completion of the transaction, the chief operating officer now directly owns 82,192 shares in the company, valued at approximately $12,036,196.48.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Melanie Carpenter sold 677 shares of the business’s stock in a transaction dated Tuesday, April 6th.
+The stock was sold at an average price of $146.44, for a total value of $99,139.88.
+Following the transaction, the executive vice president now owns 18,306 shares of the company’s stock, valued at $2,680,730.64.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 41,671 shares of company stock valued at $6,415,840.
-Corporate insiders own 1.39% of the company’s stock.
+Insiders sold a total of 45,671 shares of company stock worth $7,103,280 over the last three months.
+1.39% of the stock is owned by company insiders.

 About Mid-America Apartment Communities